-Short Term Investment Officer Comptroller Deputy Comptroller Waiver of Dealer Limitation · d the \$ limitation which has been placed on of (amount and type of investment) for the (name of portfolio) on (date). or tumount and offer or investment, for the tumous (amount and type of investment), and any future investments with (name of banker/broker), a new authorization. which exceeds its \$ limit, will require Comptroller (Deputy Comptroller) (Deputy Comptroller)
+Short Term Investment Officer Comptroller Deputy Comptroller Waiver of Dealer Limitation · ed the \$ limitation which has been placed on of (amount and type of investment) for the (name of portfolio) on (date). or tamount and type or investment, for the thanks or (amount and type of investment), and any future which exceeds its \$ limit, will require a new authorization. which exceeds its \$\psi hint, will require Comptroller (Deputy Comptroller) Authorized Officer